What is a Fraudulent Conversion or Fraudulent Transfer?

 Civil Matter Only

-So, the term fraudulent conversion, transfer or conveyance sounds scarier than it really is.
+So, the term fraudulent transfer or conveyance, as opposed to fraudulent conversion, sounds scarier than it really is.
 It is simply a civil matter not a criminal one.
 So, it’s usually better to do it, and then make them fight for it.
 Don’t just just roll over like a dead dog and leave the asset laying out there in the open.
 Put up fight.
 Make them work harder to take your assets than you had to work to earn them in the first place.

 Don’t Involve Friends and Family